Hello. Happy March. How are we all?

 I’m a firm believer that if you have a voice, you should use it.
 Mr THL would likely roll his eyes at this and say, yes don’t we know it.
 Lobby your local council on local issues, write to your MP and stir the pot a bit.
 Sign a petition, write on behalf of Amnesty International.
 However big or small the issue, be a bother to the people who can make decisions.
 The squeakiest wheel gets the oil, as they say.

 Heritage & History

 I adore getting out and exploring this one.
-Country piles to local history museums, tiny historic churches to Victorian parks and gardens. ..it all endlessly fascinating.
-And all endlessly in need of support if they are going to flourish for the future.
-In better times I’d urge people to get out and visit them, but since that can’t be done there has to be a different way.
+Country piles to local history museums, tiny historic churches to Victorian parks and gardens…it’s all brilliant.
+And all endlessly in need of support.
+In different times I’d urge people to get out and visit them, but since that can’t be done there has to be a different way.

 Garden for Good

 I’ve mentioned in previous posts that since moving down South, I’ve found a bit of love for pottering in the garden.
 With more enthusiasm than talent, and learning by doing but I’m enjoying the process.
 Apart from being good for the soul, working on the garden gives you a little place to spread a bit of loveliness.
 Wildlife friendly planting, composting, providing water for drinking and bathing, feeding the birds…it all adds up.
 A lovely garden doing lovely things.

 And when restrictions lift, said garden will be a nice place to have people round for a drink, a place to sit round the fire, chat and be together.
 Oh, won’t it be lovely?